 - Drivers licence

-If you hold a Tier 2 visa, you are exempt from the above process as your National Insurance Number will be printed on your Biometric Residency Permit (BRP).
+If you hold a Skilled Worker visa, you are exempt from the above process as your National Insurance Number will be printed on your Biometric Residency Permit (BRP).

 How do I find accommodation in England?

 We suggest you arrange to stay in an Airbnb when you first arrive, so you’ll have a comfortable base to get over your jetlag and get orientated.
 Once you’ve found your bearings, you can set up appointments to view share houses, apartments or flats (depending on your budget).
 It’s a good idea to book your Airbnb close to good transport links and your new school.
 Some teachers like to walk, bike or bus to work, to avoid expensive tube travel.

 Take your time finding more permanent accommodation.
 Meet all your potential flatmates and find out about their professions and lifestyles to make sure they are a good match.
 Walk around your chosen location and make sure you feel comfortable and safe in the immediate environment.

 Budget to pay rent of between £100 – £200 per week (varies, depending on location).

 Some websites you may find useful in your accommodation search:

 How do I get around London?

 How do the year groups work in England?